 Peace Dividends and Beyond: Contributions of Administrative and Social Services to Peacebuilding

-This multi-partner United Nations study seeks to determine whether the PBF should increase its support to administrative and social services, and if so, to what types of programming.
+This multi-partner United Nations study seeks to determine whether the peacebuilding fund (PBF) should increase its support to administrative and social services, and if so, to what types of programming.
 The study reviews current thinking and practices among United Nations agencies, funds and programmes alongside some of their partners in the areas of administrative services – specifically, the administrative (human and technical) capacities required to deliver services – and social services – including the areas of education, health (including water and sanitation) and food security.
 It proposes a framework for understanding these contributions and begins to identify promising practices and directions.
-Areas for expanding PBF support are identified in the process, and it is hoped that the review will help to strengthen United Nations programming in these areas in ways that serve peacebuilding.
+This report identifies ways in which the United Nations can increase support for PBF, in order to strengthen programming in these areas that ultimately support peacebuilding.